The North Face's New Breathable, Waterproof Fabric Might Be the Holy Grail of Outdoor Gear

 Having to pack outerwear that’s suited for wet conditions, as well as garments that can keep you cool during vigorous activities, isn’t ideal when you end up carrying it all on your back.
 That’s why The North Face believes its new Futurelight material will be such a game-changer.
 It’s been engineered at the nanoscopic level to prevent water molecules from passing through, while still allowing air to move freely so the wearer doesn’t overheat.
 It’s a best-of-both-worlds approach that might actually deliver as promised.

 To create its new Futurelight material, The North Face also developed a new manufacturing process it calls nanospinning in which a fibrous material is extruded and repeatedly layered on itself into an ultra-thin and flexible web-like structure.
-The unique process results in millions of nano-scale poles being produced, which allow air molecules to permeate the material, while water molecules can’t.
+The unique process results in millions of nano-scale pores being produced, which allow air molecules to permeate the material, while water molecules can’t.

 Advertisement